recoverysource/recoverysource.io/template/new.rst

 technical competency which may not be readily available; this should not stop you!
 Please, reach out on `discord`_ if you need help.

-Continued maintenance is primarily limited to :ref:`Content Updates <aamod-update>`.
+Continued maintenance is primarily limited to content updates.

 Prerequisite: DNS
 -----------------